Dynamics on free-by-cyclic groups: Train track maps and full irreducibility

 \section{Train track maps and full irreducibility}

-Recall that if $\fee\in \Out(F_N)$ is represented by an expanding irreducible train-track map $f\colon\Gamma\to\Gamma$, then given any metric structure $\mathcal L$ on $\Gamma$, compatible with the underlying linear structure of $\Gamma$, and given a folding sequence as in (\ref{E:foldings}), we can construct the corresponding folded mapping torus $X_f$ for $\fee$.
+Recall that if $\fee\in \Out(F_N)$ is represented by an expanding irreducible train-track map $f\colon\Gamma\to\Gamma$, then $f$ is tame by Lemma~\ref{L:tt-tame} and so automatically satisfies Convention~\ref{Conv:simplicial for construction}.
+Thus given any folding sequence \eqref{E:foldings} for $f$ and compatible metric structure on $\Gamma$ (c.f., Convention~\ref{conv:nice}), we can construct the corresponding folded mapping torus $X_f$ for $\fee$.